Traffic Rules in Phuket

 It’s crucial to remember that other drivers may not know the rules or simply choose not to follow them.
 Additionally, an unspoken rule applies: the bigger or more expensive the vehicle, the more priority it tends to have — that’s just the local driving mentality.

 The first few days of driving may feel unusual, but soon you’ll be able to move around Phuket more comfortably.
 However, if you lack driving experience or feel unsure behind the wheel, adjusting to left-hand traffic can be quite challenging and may lead to an accident.
 There are numerous traffic incidents involving tourists, so we strongly recommend arranging insurance in advance.
 It will ensure you receive timely medical assistance if needed.
+You can explore insurance options in Phuket in the relevant section, where you can also submit a request to trusted insurance providers.

 Safety should be a top priority.
 In Thailand, there are hefty fines for riding a motorbike without a helmet and for not wearing a seatbelt in a car.
 Keep in mind that motorbikes are stopped for checks much more often than cars.
 Authorities may ask for your documents at any time, so make sure to have an international driver’s license in advance.